-Foggers and sprayers are machines that apply disinfectant faster, with a light spray or fog, allowing comprehensive disinfecting and sanitization of surfaces, with no wiping or drying afterward.
+Foggers and sprayers are machines that offer comprehensive disinfection and sanitization of surfaces, usually without requiring wiping or drying afterward.
 This is a disinfection method that comes with many advantages, and the most significant is that, depending on the disinfectant solution used, it is not harmful to the environment or humans because these devices don’t use any propellants or additional chemicals.

 2. Why fog?
 What problem does it solve?

-3. What disinfectant solution should we use for fogger machines?
+3. What disinfectant solution should we use for fogging machines?

 4. Can I use fogging or electrostatic spraying to help control COVID-19?